-Every individual using Virtual TimeClock can have a unique password.
+Every individual using Virtual TimeClock will have a unique password.
 A user's status dictates what kind of time clock access they will have when using their password.

 Administrators have the ability to restrict user access to help eliminate buddy punching, time theft and unauthorized overtime.
-For more information about specific user permissions, review the Users and User Permissions article
+In Pro and Network editions, user permissions are located in the Display Group settings.

 Buddy punching is when one employee punches the clock for another.
 The simplest way to prevent buddy punching is to require passwords for time clock use.
 The In & Out Board allows passwords to be optional, but the PIN and Passcode interfaces require user passwords.
 Review the Creating Passwords article to find out more about creating and controlling passwords.